 L3out Node Profiles

-(Tenant > Networking > External Routed Domains > Node Profiles)
+(Tenant > Networking > External Routed Networks > Node Profiles)

 A Logical Node Profile for an L3Out defines which Leafs will be used.
 While you can certainly define multiple border leaf switches under a single node profile, I recommend using a node profile per switch to keep things simple and straight forward.
 Note – The Node Profile is not referenced outside of the L3out.
 The suffix is optional.